-Just over two hours flight from the UK, the Costa del Sol is the popular short-haul option with more than 300 days of sunshine a year and everything you could want for in a holiday.
-Nowhere else on earth can you find beaches, history, culture, sports, fantastic cities, the great outdoors and even skiing, all in one compact destination!
+Just over two hours flight from the UK, the Costa del Sol is the popular short-haul option thanks tomore than 300 days of sunshine a year.
+Nowhere else on earth can you find beaches, history, culture, sports, fantastic cities, the great outdoors and even skiing, all in one compact destination.
+Here’s our roundup:

 Skiing and sunbathing in one place

-We all associate the Costa del Sol with the sparkling Mediterranean Sea lapping against fantastic sandy beaches, and it’s certainly a great place to soak up the sun, immerse yourself in the relaxed atmosphere, and enjoy the world-renowned nightlife.
+We all associate the Costa del Sol with the sparkling Mediterranean Sea lapping against fantastic sandy beaches, and it’s certainly a great place to soak up the sun and enjoy the world-renowned nightlife.
 However, what many people don’t know is that Andalucía as a region also offers Europe’s Southern-most ski resort, with great skiing from December to the beginning of May.

 This winter wonderland is just a stone’s throw from the Costa del Sol and on a good day you can even see the sea from the slopes.
 In fact it’s so close that you could combine skiing with a day on the beach to recover before you head home.
 It’s even possible to be on the slopes in the morning and then within two hours drive be enjoying a long afternoon of warm sunshine on the coast.